 However, much later, his life went downhill because of alcohol addiction and failing relationships.
 Three weeks prior to his marriage to his fifth wife, when he was 64, he and his wife were both found dead in their apartment.
 It was later deduced that he first killed his wife and then shot himself with a handgun.

 “No matter what people tell you, words and ideas can change the world.” – Robin Williams

 On August 11, 2014, when he was 63 years old, he was found dead in his home, with the cause of death being suicide via asphyxiation.
 It was later revealed that he had been struggling with depression and had even started attending a 12-step program for drug abuse.
-Meryl Steep paid her tribute to him by saying that she found it really hard to imagine how someone with his level of energy was not with them anymore and even his co-star, Matt Damon, from ‘Good Will Hunting’, expressed his generosity by claiming that he owes all of his success to him.
+Meryl Steep paid her tribute to him by saying that she found it really hard to imagine how someone with his level of energy was not with them anymore, and even his co-star, Matt Damon, from ‘Good Will Hunting,’ expressed his gratitude by claiming that he owes all of his success to him.

 1. Marilyn Monroe (1926–1962)